Tokyo Olympics to be canceled if not held in 2021, IOC chief says

 Bach’s comments underline Abe’s gamble that the world will look different by next summer and ideally that a vaccine will be available by then.

-Abe said last month it would be “difficult” to hold the Games in July and August next year if the virus has not been contained, and has stressed his strong desire to stage the tournament “in a complete form,” in other words with spectators.
+Abe said last month it would be “difficult” to hold the Games in July and August next year if the virus has not been contained, and he has stressed his strong desire to stage the event “in a complete form,” meaning with spectators.

-Many medical experts, including the head of the Japanese Medical Association, say that will be tough unless effective vaccines against covid-19 are available.
+Many medical experts, including the head of the Japan Medical Association, say that will be tough unless effective vaccines against covid-19 are available.

-The president of the Japanese organizing committee, Yoshiro Mori, also told the Nikkan Sports newspaper late last month the Games would have to be canceled if the pandemic is not under control by next summer.
-But Mori has also expressed misgivings about Abe’s decision to opt for a one-year rather than two-year delay.
+The president of the Japanese organizing committee, Yoshiro Mori, told the Nikkan Sports newspaper late last month that the Games would have to be canceled if the pandemic is not under control by next summer.
+But Mori has also expressed misgivings about Abe’s decision to opt for a one-year delay rather than a two-year delay.

-He told the Asahi Shimbun newspaper that Abe had insisted on a one-year delay, and had predicted a vaccine would be available by then.
+He told the Asahi Shimbun newspaper that Abe has insisted on a one-year delay and has predicted that a vaccine would be available by then.
 Mori described it as a “gamble” by the prime minister.

 Abe’s three-year term as president of the ruling Liberal Democratic Party ends in September 2021, and next year may represent his last chance to preside over the Games.

-Bach declined to say if a vaccine was essential for the Games to go ahead.
+Bach declined to say whether a vaccine was essential for the Games to go ahead.

 “For this question, we are relying on the advice of the World Health Organization,” he said.
 “We have established one principle: to organize these Games in a safe environment for all the participants.
 Nobody knows what the world will look like in one year, in two months.